spring on the Black Sea coast

 This corner of Bulgaria is amongst the richest areas in Europe for reptiles and amphibians, and we will be joined by a local expert to help us track down some of the area’s specialities, perhaps including the beautiful Leopard Snake or Reddish Whip Snake and two species of tortoise.

-Heading north we will spend time on the flower rich steppe around Cape Kaliakra, where a staggering 450 species of plants include splashes of red Paeonia tenuifolia, yellow Adonis vernalis, and carpets of abundant dwarf irises in a range of shades of purple and yellow.
+During our time in the north we will spend time on the flower-rich steppe around Cape Kaliakra, where a staggering 450 species of plants include splashes of red Paeonia tenuifolia, yellow Adonis vernalis, and carpets of abundant dwarf irises in a range of shades of purple and yellow.
 In this area we have a better chance than almost anywhere in Europe of catching sight of a Wild Cat.

 Please note that holidays change, although sometimes only slightly, from year to year and previous trip reports may not reflect the planned itinerary, or other holiday details, for the current trip.
 Please ask us if you would like to know of any significant differences.

-Day 1 Our fight takes us to Bourgas on the Black Sea coast from where we transfer to our hotel.
+Day 1 Our fight takes us to Varna on the Black Sea coast from where we transfer to our hotel, just over an hour away.

-Day 2 We spend our first day around the internationally important wetlands in the Bourgas area looking for both European species of pelican, Pygmy Cormorants and large colonies of Purple and Squacco Herons, Spoonbill and Glossy Ibis, as well as a variety of waders and wildfowl.
-Great Reed Warblers sing from the reeds while White-tailed Eagle and Marsh Harriers soar overhead.
+Day 6 We spend today around the internationally important wetlands in the Burgas area.
+Chief amongst the attractions for us will be both European species of pelican, Pygmy Cormorants and large colonies of Purple and Squacco Herons, Spoonbill and Glossy Ibis, as well as a variety of waders and wildfowl.
+Great Reed Warblers sing from the reeds while White-tailed Eagle and Marsh Harriers soar overhead, and we will hope to find Broad-billed Sandpiper and Slender-billed Gull during the day.

-Day 3 This corner of Bulgaria is noteworthy for its reptiles and amphibians.
-Today we will be joined by an expert Bulgarian herpetologist, who will help us to track down some of these special animals: Blotched Snake, Meadow Lizard and Eastern Slow Worm are all possible, as well as two species of tortoise and European Glass Lizard.
+Day 7 This corner of Bulgaria is noteworthy for its reptiles and amphibians, with some local specialties restricted in Europe to here and nearby Turkey.
+Today we will try to track down some of these special animals: Blotched Snake, Meadow Lizard and Eastern Slow-worm are all possible, as well as two species of tortoise, and European Glass Lizard.
+Although reptiles are a focus of our day there should be plenty of wild flowers and birds to enjoy.

-Day 8 We retrace our steps, back to Bourgas.
-If time allows, we may visit more of the wetlands, hopefully finding a good variety of north-bound gulls, terns and waders, perhaps including Broad-billed Sandpiper or Slender-billed Gull before we head to the airport and our flights home.
+Day 8 Today we have to retrace our steps, heading north back to Varna.
+If time allows, we will make one or two visits along the way to look out for north-bound birds and other wildlife, before we head to the airport and our flights home.

 Please note that the itinerary may be changed to suit the weather or other practicalities at the discretion of the leaders.